alexholehouse/Geeneus/github_pages.md

                             the section "Shortcutting" below)

 #### Introspective functions (queries relating to the datastore)
-    has_key(ID)         # check if an ID is currently cached in the datastore (does not trigger downloading
+    has_key(ID)              # Check if an ID is currently cached in the datastore (does not trigger downloading
                                on False)

-    keys()              # returns a list of all the protein IDs in the
+    keys()                   # Returns a list of all the protein IDs in the
                                datastore

-    datastore_size()    # get the number of records in the datastore
+    datastore_size()         # Get the number of records in the datastore

-    purge()             # delete all data from the datastore
+    purge()                  # Delete all data from the datastore

     error(ID)                # See if the record associated with this ID caused an error (discussed below in more detail)

     exists(ID)               # See if the protein record associated with this ID exists (discussed below in more
                                detail)

-    run_translation(ID) # function to translate an accession to a GI (uses a call to the NCBI lookup server)
+    run_translation(ID)      # Function to translate an accession to a GI (uses a call to the NCBI lookup server)

+    save_datastore(filenam)  # Saves the underlying datastore to be reloaded by geeneus at some future date.

+    load_datastore(filename) # Loads a previously saved datastore.
+NOTE this does not do any sanity checking so DO NOT try and load something not created by geeneus

 #### Protein record functions (queries relating to the record)
     get_record_source(ID)        # determine which database this